-At the same time, other modern castles abandoned the hills, went to the plain areas, and had circular bastions in the corners.
-This evolution led the architects to put the artillery in those towers, to lower the highness of the curtains and to make thicker and slope-shaped walls.
-One of these new models during this transitional period was the Fortress of Salses, built in the Rosellon by the Spanish architect Ramírez between 1497 and 1503.
+At the same time, the new castles abandoned the hills for the plains, and had circular bastions in the corners.
+This evolution led the architects to put artillery in those towers, to lower the height of the curtains and to make thicker, slope-shaped walls.
+One of these new models during this transitional period was the Fortress of Salses, built in the Rosellón by the Spanish architect Ramírez between 1497 and 1503.

-It includes some modern concepts like wider and shorter walls to offer lesser target, but they have to be accompanied with a moat (to compensate the lack of vision), steep walls to offer bigger resistance, barbicans, and still four round towers and a rectangular floor map (Sobradiel, 2006:57).
+The style incorporates some modern concepts like wider and shorter walls to offer smaller targets, but they have to be accompanied with a moat (to compensate for the lack of vision), steep walls to offer bigger resistance, barbicans, and still four round towers and a rectangular floor map.
 This last feature became very soon old fashioned, in the face of the new equidistant geometrical bastions, since the square (and later pentagonal) shape started gaining ground.